EQN

 Princeton ranked third world-wide among engineering schools

-By Teresa Riordan On October 14, 2011 · In Center for Innovation in Engineering Education, chemical engineering, civil engineering, computer science, electrical engineering, engineering education, mechanical and aerospace, School of Engineering and Applied Science
+By Teresa Riordan On October 14, 2011 · In Center for Innovation in Engineering Education, chemical engineering, civil engineering, electrical engineering, engineering education, mechanical and aerospace, School of Engineering and Applied Science

 Times Higher Education has just published its world university rankings, with Princeton ranked third among engineering schools.
 The top five engineering schools are Caltech, MIT, Princeton, UC-Berkeley, and Stanford (in that order).

 Princeton Engineering has experienced extraordinary growth of late.
-During the past six years, sponsored research has […]
+During the past six years, sponsored research […]

 Continue Reading →